As a CDSS Affiliate, there are two ways you can help people who are active in your local communities get to camp:

 CDSS Affiliates outside of the US and Canada receive all of the perks offered to all CDSS Affiliates, but are not eligible for insurance or nonprofit coverage.
 The membership fee for international groups is $100 USD per year.

-All Affiliate memberships renew on May 1 of each year.
+All affiliate memberships renew on May 1 of each year.

-Become an Affiliate Renew Your Affiliate Membership
+Become an Affiliate Renew Your Affiliation

 Welcome to the CDSS community!
 We’re glad you’re here!